james-middleton/Family-Handbook/README.md

 >_The Junior Governors represented Darlinghurst at the **2015 School Council Summit** at Milton Hall Primary School in Southend, to >talk about what they have been doing at Darlinghurst and sharing ideas._

 The [Junior Governors](http://www.darlinghurst.uk/policies-and-governance/governors/junior-governors/) are elected by their classmates.
-They are made up of one girl and one boy from each Key Stage (KS) 2 class.
+They are made up of one girl and one boy from each Key Stage 2 class.
-They also represent KS1 classes under a ‘buddy system’, so each KS1 class is linked with a KS2 junior governor.
+They also represent Key Stage 1 classes under a ‘buddy system’, so each Key Stage 1 class is linked with a Key Stage 2 junior governor.

 The Junior Governors make sure that children have a voice in decisions about the school.
 They meet every two weeks at lunchtime and have discussed issues such as healthy eating, homework, and deciding which local charity to support They also take part in